-7. Design Loadings - Highway Structures

-a.
-General: Loads, loading combinations, and adjustments to the allowable stresses for loading combinations shall be in accordance with the "Standard Specifications for Highway Bridges" by AASHTO, or the latest Maryland State Highway Administration Criteria for both load factor and service load design, except as modified by the following paragraphs.
-Load factor design will be permitted only with the approval of the DPW.

-b.
-Additional Dead Loads:

-- 1) Future Wearing Surface Over Concrete Bridge Decks: In addition to the dead load of the structure, for bridges utilizing a concrete bridge deck, an allowance shall be made in the design analysis for a future wearing surface at 25 lbs/sq. ft. for all except movable spans and exceptionally long spans.
-The additional deck load for these special spans shall be determined on an individual basis depending on the type of deck construction. - 2) Stay-in-place Forms: For bridges utilizing stay-in-place forms to support concrete bridge decks, an allowance shall be made in the design analysis for a 15-lbs/sq. ft. loading. - c.
-Live Load: All permanent structures shall be designed for a live load of HS 25 or, for spans of 35 feet or less, HS 27.
-The loading for temporary structures will be determined by the DPW on the basis of the duration of time the temporary structure is expected to be in place and the anticipated traffic characteristics during that period.
-It shall not be less than H-15 with standard overload provisions as specified in the "Standard Specifications for Highway Bridges" by AASHTO. - d.
+- 7. Design Loadings Highway Structures - a.
+General: Loads, loading combinations, and adjustments to the load resistance factors for loading combinations shall be in accordance with the latest version of the "LRFD Bridge Design Specifications" by AASHTO, or the latest Maryland State Highway Administration Criteria for load resistance factor design (LRFD).
+Structural Load Ratings shall be determined as described in MDOT SHA Office of Structures Guidelines and Procedures Memorandum D-97-47(4).
+Load Factor or Service Load Design (Working Stress) shall not be used. - b.
+Additional Dead Loads: - Future Wearing Surface Over Concrete Bridge Decks: In addition to the dead load of the structure, for bridges utilizing a concrete bridge deck, an allowance shall be made in the design analysis for a future wearing surface at 25 lbs./sq. ft. for all except movable spans and exceptionally long spans.
+The additional deck load for these special spans shall be determined on an individual basis depending on the type of deck construction. - 2) Stay-in-place Forms: For bridges utilizing stay-in-place forms to support concrete bridge decks, an allowance shall be made in the design analysis for a 15-lbs./sq. ft. loading. - c.
+Live Load: All permanent structures shall be designed for a live load of HL-93 as prescribed in the AASHTO LRFD Bridge Design Specifications and MDOT SHA GPM.
+The loading for temporary structures will be determined by the d.
 Earth Pressure: Structures, which retain earth, shall be proportioned to withstand pressure computed by Rankine's Formula.
 In the absence of more specific information, an equivalent fluid pressure of 35-lbs/cu. ft. shall be used.
-This pressure is based on the assumption that a layer of porous backfill and a drain system with weepholes will be provided to insure a low ground water elevation at the rear face of the structure.
+This pressure is based on the assumption that a layer of porous backfill and a drain system with weepholes will be provided to ensure a low ground water elevation at the rear face of the structure.
 If conditions are such that it is not possible to control the water table behind the structure, the structure shall be designed recognizing, below the water level, the full hydraulic pressure in conjunction with pressures of the submerged soil.